-Workout schedules and analysis of the training of Renato Canova’s athletes have become some of the most popular content on my website.
-Today, we're taking a look at a short block of training done by Caleb Ndiku.
-Regular readers will remember Ndiku—I analyzed Ndiku's training schedule before his victory over 3000m at this year's World Indoor Championships.
+Today, we're taking a look at a short block of training done by Commonwealth 5000m champion Caleb Ndiku of Kenya.
+Regular readers will remember Ndiku: I analyzed Ndiku's training schedule before his victory over 3000m at this year's World Indoor Championships.
 Ndiku's outdoor campaign this spring and summer included a 13:01 win at the Prefontaine Classic 5k in Eugene, a 7:31 3k in Europe, and a victory at the Commonwealth Games in the 5k.

 Canova graciously provided the final seventeen days of Ndiku's preparations for the Commonwealth Games, and in usual fashion, I have formatted them into a printable schedule and translated the paces into relative percentages of race pace.